Part V

 The DMN is not the whole ego, but it is a major circuit in the story-layer of that stabilization.

-Studies of meditation and psychedelics report altered DMN activity, sometimes alongside experiences people describe as ego-softening or ego dissolution and a heightened sense of interconnectedness.
+Studies of meditation and other altered states report changed DMN activity, sometimes alongside experiences people describe as ego-softening or a heightened sense of interconnectedness.

 Changes in DMN activity may coincide with a temporary step back from the Storyteller’s Throne.